 - Terrain – footpath

-The easiest hike on Lion’s Head with hardly any ups or downs.
+The easiest Lion’s Head hike with hardly any ups or downs.
 You can start at Lion’s Head parking and walk to the top of Signal Hill or another way round.
 Though you don’t go up the mountain you still get incredible views of Cape Town, Table Mountain, Robben Island, Waterfront, Sea Point, and Lion’s Head.

 There used to be another route past Wally’s Cave but it’s currently closed due to undergoing terrain rehabilitation.
 Unfortunately, it’s impossible to access Wally’s Cave.